Last updated on May 16th, 2022 at 05:27 pm

 While this can be controversial, a good rule of thumb is– if your inventory has good demand outside of google adx, you should auto refresh display ads.
-However, if your site is niche and primarily earns good through Google AdSense, then you shouldn’t consider auto refresh display banners.
-At the most, we recommend auto refresh a sticky 300×250 or a 300×600 sidebar banner for such publishers.
+However, if your site is niche and primarily earns well through Google AdSense, then you shouldn’t consider auto-refresh display banners.
+At the most, we recommend auto-refresh a sticky 300×250 or a 300×600 sidebar banner for such publishers.

 Auto Refreshing of Ad Units and its Impact on Revenue

-A general perspective remains that “auto refreshing of ad units can significantly increase your overall revenue” However, this has turned out to be a more vague statement as refreshing ad slots can significantly lower the value of impressions as the same user can be targeted a number of times on a particular website.
-We have seen CPMs to drop drastically when auto refreshing ad units are enabled.
-We took some time to audit the performance of auto-refreshing ad unit and found the following
+A general perspective remains that “auto-refreshing of ad units can significantly increase your overall revenue” However, this has turned out to be a more vague statement as refreshing ad slots can significantly lower the value of impressions as the same user can be targeted a number of times on a particular website.
+We have seen CPMs drop drastically when auto-refreshing ad units are enabled.
+We took some time to audit the performance of the auto-refreshing ad unit and found the following

 - The refresh interval should be set to an optimal to balance revenue and refresh rate.